Student Education

 [W]onderful history [and civics] teachers…can change your life.
 And they [open] the door… We have wonderful teachers in this country.
 I think that teach--I think our teachers are the most important citizens we have.
 I think they're doing the most important work anybody does.” – David McCullough, Interview with Tim Russert, CNBC, 2005.

-The Center is affiliated with the Washington, Jefferson & Madison Institute (WJMI), Charlottesville, Virginia.
-WJMI has been teaching public and private school teachers of U.S. Government and U.S. History for the past twelve years through continuing education seminars, workshops, and roundtables at Prospect Hill since 2007 and with the Center for American Studies at Christopher Newport University (2014).
+The Center is affiliated with the Virginia Institute for American History (formerly the Washington, Jefferson & Madison Institute or WJMI), Charlottesville, Virginia.
+The Institute has been teaching public and private school teachers of U.S. Government and U.S. History for the past twelve years through continuing education seminars, workshops, and roundtables at Prospect Hill since 2007 and with the Center for American Studies at Christopher Newport University (2014).

 Citizen Education